-These plant-based foods are called phytoestrogens, because they will attach to estrogen receptors fixed on the cells – and thus modulate and ameliorate issues related to menopause including hot flushes, insomnia and bone loss.
+These plant-based foods are called phytoestrogens, because they will attach to estrogen receptors fixed on the cells – and thus modulate and ameliorate issues related to menopause including hot flushes (or hot flashes), insomnia and bone loss.
 These include numerous types of beans, lentils, soybeans, seeds, nuts and whole grains.
-The most dramatic benefits have come from plant-based isoflavones such as genistein and daidzein from soy beans and other foods.
+The most dramatic benefits have come from plant-based isoflavones such as genistein and daidzein from soybeans and other foods.

 We can add to this another natural plant-based medicine – or food, depending upon how you look at it: A plant that can significantly and naturally slow the process of bone loss among menopausal women: Red clover.

 In fact, the research finds that red clover actually results in completely halting bone mass associated with menopause.
 Let’s take a look at the study.